brandontrabucco/design-bench/README.md

 print(dataset.y_name)
 ```

-All datasets implement methods for modifying the format and distribution of the dataset, including normalization, subsampling, relabelling the outputs, and (for discrete datasets) converting from discrete inputs to real-valued inputs.
+All datasets implement methods for modifying the format and distribution of the dataset, including normalization, subsampling, relabelling the outputs, and (for discrete datasets) converting discrete inputs to real-valued.

 ```python
 from design_bench.datasets.discrete import GFPDataset